Automorphisms of the procongruence pants complex: Introduction

-In the paper \cite{BF}, we proved a partial analogue of the above series of isomorphisms in the setting of \emph{procongruence mapping class groups} which we now proceed to define.
+In the paper \cite{BF}, we proved a partial analogue of the series of isomorphisms~\eqref{Margalitiso} in the setting of \emph{procongruence mapping class groups} which we now proceed to define.

 The \emph{profinite} mapping class groups $\hG^\pm(S)$, $\hG(S)$, $\hPG^\pm(S)$ and $\hPG(S)$ are defined to be the profinite completions of $\G^\pm(S)$, $\G(S)$, $\PG^\pm(S)$ and $\PG(S)$, respectively.
-The \emph{procongruence} mapping class groups $\kG^\pm(S)$, $\kG(S)$, $\kPG^\pm(S)$ and $\kPG(S)$ are the images of $\hG^\pm(S)$, $\hG(S)$, $\hPG^\pm(S)$ and $\hPG(S)$, respectively, in the profinite group $\Out(\wh{\pi_1(S)})$, where, for an abstract group $G$, we denote by $\wh{G}$ its profinite completion.
-By a classical result of Grossman, the natural homomorphism from each of the above mapping class group to either its profinite or procongruence completion is injective and we then identify the abstract groups with their images in the corresponding profinite groups.
-By the results of \cite{Hyp} and \cite{CongTop}, the profinite and procongruence completion of mapping class groups coincide if $g(S)\leq 2$.
-For $g(S)\geq 3$, this is an open problem.
-We will then rather stick with the procongruence completion, since, in contrast with the profinite completion, some basic combinatorial properties are known, thanks to the results contained in \cite{Boggi} and \cite{CongTop}.
+The \emph{procongruence} mapping class groups $\kG^\pm(S)$, $\kG(S)$, $\kPG^\pm(S)$ and $\kPG(S)$ are the images of $\hG^\pm(S)$, $\hG(S)$, $\hPG^\pm(S)$ and $\hPG(S)$, respectively, in the profinite group $\Out(\wh{\pi_1(S)})$, where, for an abstract group $G$, we denote by $\wh{G}$ {$\wh{G}$, the profinite completion of the group $G$} its profinite completion.
+It is well known that the natural homomorphism from each of the above mapping class groups to either its profinite or procongruence completion is injective (both statements immediately follow from the proof of \cite[Theorem~2 and~3]{Grossman}).
+We then identify the abstract groups with their images in the corresponding profinite groups.

+The profinite and the procongruence completions of the mapping class group coincide for $g(S)\leq 2$ (cf.\ \cite{Asada}, \cite{McReynolds}, \cite{Hyp} and \cite{CongTop}), while, for $g(S)\geq 3$, this is an open problem.
+For this reason, we will stick with the procongruence completion, since, in contrast with the profinite completion, some basic combinatorial properties are known, thanks to the results contained in \cite{Boggi} and \cite{CongTop}.

 In analogy with the topological case, for the study of the automorphism group of procongruence mapping class groups, it is useful to introduce the {\em procongruence curve complex} $\kC(S)$.
-This is an abstract simplicial profinite complex (cf.\ Definition~3.2 in \cite{Boggi}) of dimension $d(S)-1$, naturally associated to the congruence completion of the mapping class group and endowed with a natural continuous action of $\kG(S)$.
-Roughly speaking (for the precise definition we refer the reader to Section~4 of \cite{Boggi} or Section~4.6 in \cite{BF}), $\kC(S)$ is obtained as the inverse limit of the quotients of $C(S)$ by the action of congruence levels of $\G(S)$, that is to say finite index subgroups of $\G(S)$ which are open for the congruence topology.
+This is a \emph{simplicial profinite complex} (cf.\ \cite[Definition~3.2]{Boggi}) of dimension $d(S)-1$, naturally associated to the procongruence completion of the mapping class group and endowed with a natural continuous action of $\kG(S)$.
+Naively, $\kC(S)$ can be described as the inverse limit of the quotients of $C(S)$ by the action of congruence levels of $\G(S)$, that is, finite index subgroups of $\G(S)$ which are open for the congruence topology.